brian-cy-chang/Multimodal_VB-Fracture-Detector/README.md

-# Multimodal VB Fracture Detector: A framework for clinical multimodal predictive models
+# Multimodal Vertebral Body Fracture Detector: A framework for clinical multimodal predictive models

 The multimodal VB fracture detector leverages different modalities, including fracture events from clinical notes extracted with [BERT-EE](https://github.com/wilsonlau-uw/BERT-EE), vertebral body (VB) classification results on radiographs from an imaging analysis pipeline, and patient demographics data to predict the presence of VB fractures at the patient-level.
 Specifically the task is a binary classification of fracture vs. no fracture.